Meghan Markle’s Half-Sister Gets Dragged For Filth After She Explodes About Soon-To-Be Royal Sibling

 Samantha Markle is no stranger to controversy, especially since it’s been revealed that it was she who was responsible for Thomas Markle’s recent revelation of staging paparazzi photos to sell to the press.

-After that came to light, Samantha admitted that her relationship with her half-sister was “strained” (shocking, we know), but was quick to add that her half-sister was a “social climber” who was only attracted to the Prince of Wales because of his title, and their “whirlwind fairy-tale romance” was little more than a PR sham foisted on the British and American public.
+After that came to light, Samantha admitted that her relationship with her half-sister was “strained,” but was quick to add that her half-sister was a “social climber,” who was only attracted to the Prince of Wales because of his title, and their “whirlwind fairy-tale romance” was little more than a PR sham foisted on the British and American public.

 But the comments on Samantha Markle’s explosive interview suggested that, if the “royal romance” is a PR sham, it’s a very good one, because they were overwhelmingly supportive of Meghan Markle.